 4.2.1.
 Internal auditors must have an impartial, unbiased attitude and avoid any conflict of interest.
 On an annual basis an internal audit code of conduct form will be signed by each internal auditor to make them aware of their responsibilities such as impartiality, objectivity and any potential conflicts.
 Any potential conflict of interests will be identified when setting the scope for individual audit assignments.
 The CAE will consider the materiality of the conflict and if necessary take remedial action.
-For example, assigning the audit to another team member or contracting the audit work externally.
+For example, assigning the audit

-4.2.2.
-The CAE is also responsible for corporate services related functions.
+- to another team member or contracting the audit work externally. - 4.2.2.
+It is not uncommon, given the financial challenges facing local government, that a CAE will have operational responsibility for other service areas.
+At Tewkesbury Borough Council, the CAE has responsibility for services including ICT, Customer Services and Human Resources, together with responsibility for corporate frameworks such as risk management and project management.
+In cases where an audit is being undertaken in any of these areas, then the CAE will ensure that any managerial responsibilities for these services and corporate functions are exercised objectively and with integrity so that all audit opinions are reported accurately, openly and transparently.
 Responsibility for these operational areas is defined in the job description of the CAE.
 Assurance engagements for functions over which the CAE has responsibility must be overseen by a party outside the internal audit activity.
-For example, the Corporate Governance Group could oversee an audit of the council's risk management arrangements.
+For example, the Corporate Governance Group could oversee an audit of the council's risk managementarrangements.